Application guidelines – Local Festivals

 • security services and ambulance services; and

-We cannot fund expenses incurred before the application deadline.
-If you incur expenses for your project before receiving written confirmation of your funding approval, you will be doing so at your own risk.
+The program cannot fund expenses incurred before the application deadline.
+If you incur expenses for your project before receiving written confirmation of your funding approval, you do so at your own risk.

 Limits of government assistance

-To ensure the success of your project, we encourage you to have other funding sources.
-This may include contributions from your organization, your group, the private sector or other levels of government.
+To ensure the success of your project, you must identify other funding sources.
+This may include contributions from your organization, the private sector or other levels of government.

-The total amount of funding that you receive from the Local Festivals component and other levels of government (federal, provincial, territorial and municipal) cannot exceed 100% of your total project-related costs.
+The total amount of funding that you receive from the Local Festivals component and the various levels of government (federal, provincial, territorial and municipal) cannot exceed 100% of your total project-related costs.

 How to apply

-Please read these Application Guidelines in their entirety before completing your application.
+Please read these Application Guidelines in their entirety before applying.

-• a copy of brochures, programs, plans, financial information and reports from the previous edition of your festival;
+• a copy of brochures, programs, plans, financial statements and promotional material from the previous edition of your festival;

 • documents confirming that your organization is legally incorporated.
 You must write the exact “legal name or name of the corporate body” of your organization, as indicated in the incorporation documents, when you create your organization’s profile in our funding application system.
 The required documents include the following: